Web-n-Composite/crypto-hacks-list/README.md

-<p>Although it was a relatively small hack, it proved its worth when it came to spending money on cybersecurity.&nbsp;<a href="https://www.coindesk.com/localbitcoins-user-funds-stolen-chat-client-hack"><u>The attackers used the LocalBitcoins chat to distribute malware</u></a>&nbsp;&nbsp;, after which they left with relatively little profit.&nbsp;</p>
+Although it was a relatively small hack, it proved its worth when it came to spending [money on cybersecurity](https://www.coindesk.com/localbitcoins-user-funds-stolen-chat-client-hack).
+The attackers used the local Bitcoins chat to distribute malware, after which they left with relatively little profit.